"Your reputation precedes you."

 New Honor Board members are selected in the spring of each year.
 Members are expected to be available for monthly meetings and to serve in various capacities when a complaint is filed.
-Applicants must have a GPA of at least 2.75, have no prior honor code violations and must be a JD or LLM student .
+Applicants must have a GPA of at least 2.75, have no prior Honor Code violations and must be a J.D. or LLM-LOTUS student.